Goshen College: History

+On January 21, 2010, The President's Council announced a change to Goshen's long-standing policy of not playing the national anthem at college events to begin playing an instrumental version of song prior to some college sporting events.
+This decision led to complaints from students, faculty, and alumni and Goshen's Board of Directors reversed the President's Council decision after seeking extensive input from the college community.

+The incident thrust Goshen College into the national limelight that June when several reports on Fox News publicized the fact that the college refused to play the national anthem at its athletic events.
+Subsequently, two Goshen city councilmen also criticized the college.
+The college, affiliated with Mennonite Church USA, which is traditionally a peace church, published an online fact sheet stating that "historically, playing the national anthem has not been among Goshen College's practices because of our Christ-centered core value of compassionate peacemaking seeming to be in conflict with the anthem's militaristic language."
+The college's president, James E. Brenneman, announced on August 19, 2011, that as an alternative, "America the Beautiful" would be played before select athletic events.

 Publications

-The Mennonite Quarterly Review, Mennonite Historical Library, Mennonite Church USA Archives, including Mennonite Central Committee archives, offices of "The Mennonite", and it has numerous alumni connections with the broader Mennonite Church.
+The college manages several publications, including The Mennonite Quarterly Review, Mennonite Historical Library, and Mennonite Church USA Archives.
+It also hosts the Mennonite Central Committee archives, offices of "The Mennonite", and has numerous alumni connections with the broader Mennonite Church.

 Academics

 Goshen College offers 46 majors and 52 minors for undergraduates.
 Some of the most popular programs are nursing, biology, business, communication, education, American Sign Language and environmental science.
 The college also offers a Master of Arts in Environmental Education, a master's degree in intercultural leadership, and a master's degree in nursing with two tracks: family nurse practitioner and clinical nurse leader.
 In 2014, Goshen College partnered with Eastern Mennonite University and Bluffton University to launch the Collaborative MBA program.

 Study-Service Term

 Students either spend a semester abroad or complete an intercultural experience in the United States.
 Goshen College's Study-Service Term (SST) is a program which approximately 80 percent of students participate in to complete their intercultural study requirement.
 Service may include working at a hospital, nursing home, kindergarten, or missionary service.
 The college has in the past also offered a domestic SST to immerse students in the Latino culture and community in northern Indiana.